nebula643/Office-Tool-docs/docs/others/toolbox.md

 ## Remove Office

-Support for removing all versions of Office, including 2003 - 2021 and 365.
+Support for removing all versions of Office.

 If something went wrong, you can try again later, or delete the files manually.